 They can use your SSN to open a bank account in your name.

 Why would someone want to open a bank account in your name?
 You can be sure it is not to add to your savings.
-The hacker could use it as collateral for a purchase or to obtain a loan he isn’t going to pay back.
+The hacker could use it as a landing spot for transfers from your legitimate bank account.

 Pro tip: The minute you suspect your SSN has been stolen, call the fraud departments of the three credit reporting agencies and place a fraud alert on your file.
 This tells creditors to call you before they open any new accounts in your name.

 It’s also critical to keep on top of your money.
 Using an online banking app makes it easier to monitor your account.

 They can use your SSN to drain your existing bank accounts.